How to Choose Your Wedding Reception Venue

 This might seem obvious, but make sure your venue can accommodate all your guests comfortably.
 There is nothing worse than attending a July wedding in a hall where seating is at a maximum and the air conditioning quits.
 Make sure your venue provides ample room to seat all guests, as well as provides areas to move around freely.

 If you want to be the centre of attention on your wedding day in every way possible, then make sure you find out how many other weddings are taking place at your venue.
 If you’re getting married in a public space, be prepared for on-lookers and strangers to watch your nuptials.

 While these items are certainly not top of mind for most couples, you don’t want to get married in a basement.
 Check out how much light your venue offers, both naturally and what can be controlled.
 This is particularly important for the photographer, who will have to adjust to make sure they take great pictures even in low lighting.
 As well, find out what the acoustics are like to ensure everyone can hear your speeches and if you have hired live musicians that they will be heard in the best possible way.

 What kind of backdrops or views does your venue offer?
 A beautiful view of a Niagara-on-the-Lake vineyard, a twinkling city skyline or a parking lot?
 Also, what does the décor look like?
 Is it updated, crisp and clean, or are there stains on the carpet and the walls are peach coloured?
-Make sure you feel comfortable in your surroundings so you will enjoy seeing your photos for years to come.
+You need to think about every little detail when it comes to this, even the kind of chair covering they use; you want to make sure you feel comfortable in your surroundings and that you will enjoy seeing your photos for years to come.

 Make sure there is plenty of parking for your guests and that your venue is easy to find for those coming from out of town.
 If it’s a little out of the way, can a shuttle bus or van take your guests from a central meeting place or can you tie white bows on telephone polls to mark the way?